 The Group has also installed hotlines for directors and officers to report internally regarding potential compliance issues, as well as informing them about use of the hotlines through training and other methods and responding to reports.
-In addition, the Group has decided to implement an external compliance hotline from April of this year that is multilingual to improve the convenience for directors and employees abroad.
+In addition, to improve the convenience for directors and employees abroad, the Group installed a hotline that can handle internal reports in multiple languages from several different regions of use.

-The Group will work on maintenance and improvement of its management system by referrence to the progress achieved by its overseas group companies in areas of regulation with extraterritorial application such as economic sanctions and anti-corruption compliance.
+In addition to the maintenance and improvement of its compliance system with the legal systems of the subsidiaries' countries in mind, the Group is also making a concerted effort to improve the system by reference to the progress achieved by its overseas group companies in areas of regulation with extraterritorial application such as economic sanctions, anticorruption compliance and personal information protection.